What Is the Difference Between a Felony and a Misdemeanor in Pennsylvania and NJ?

 Contact Our Experienced Pennsylvania and New Jersey Criminal Defense Lawyers Today

-Your experienced Pennsylvania and New Jersey criminal defense attorney can navigate classifying the crime you’ve been charged with and evaluate your options.
+Your experienced Pennsylvania criminal defense attorney can navigate classifying the crime you’ve been charged with and evaluate your options.
 Contact the offices of Young, Marr & Associates today to arrange a consultation.
 Call (215) 701-6519 in Pennsylvania or contact our firm online.